Garden sculpture, Water feature, Edibles, Open Days

-This large garden comprises a variety of areas that flow one from another over about ten acres of our property.
-A 450-foot-long rock ledge runs parallel to the front drive and is topped by a dry garden.
-A raised terrace on the west side of the house features exotic and tropical plants, many in containers.
-Behind the house is a sequence of garden rooms: a lavender garden contained within a raised hornbeam hedge, a pool garden surrounded by perennial beds, a water garden, a sundial garden, a rock garden and a fenced vegetable and cutting garden.
-A hydrangea allée leads from here to either a lawn with a seating area nestling within sweeps of perennials, or to steps up to a small, wooded knoll, with paths offering intermittent views of the garden and the hills beyond and connecting a folly, a water feature and a stumpery.
-A massive pine bench in a pine grove overlooks a three-acre lake in the middle-distance.
-Our garden has been featured in magazines and in the books Great Gardens of The Berkshires, Private Edens, and Private Gardens of The Hudson Valley.
+The garden comprises a variety of areas that flow one from another over about ten acres of our property.
+A 450-foot-long rock ledge runs parallel to the front drive and is topped by a dry garden in silver, gray and white, with a thyme walk along one edge.
+Raised areas on the west side of the house feature exotic and tropical plants, many in containers.
+Behind the house is a sequence of garden rooms: a lavender garden contained within a raised hornbeam hedge; a perennial garden in pastels surrounding our pool; a water garden, fronted by a white garden and with a shade garden and rhododendron walk behind; a hot sundial and rock garden; and a fenced vegetable and cutting garden.
+From here, a hydrangea allée leads to either a lawn—with a seating area nestling within sweeps of perennials on one side and a mixed border on the other—or to steps up to a wooded knoll, where paths offer intermittent views of the garden and the hills beyond and connect a folly, a water feature and a stumpery.
+Where the garden meets open land, a Tim Prentice kinetic installation snakes its way through the trees, and a massive carved bench in a pine grove overlooks a three-acre lake.
+Our garden has been featured in newspapers and magazines, as well as the books Great Gardens of The Berkshires, Private Edens, and Private Gardens of The Hudson Valley.

 Directions: From west, take Route 295 (last exit before toll going north on Taconic State Parkway) through East Chatham to flashing traffic light at intersection of Route 5 in Canaan.
 Immediately after intersection, turn left onto Upper Queechy Road and then left again at end.
 Look for a parking sign.